 Cordesville in Berkeley County, South Carolina — The American South (South Atlantic)

 Location.
-33° 5.751′ N, 79° 55.983′ W. Marker is in Cordesville, South Carolina, in Berkeley County.
-Marker is at the intersection of Dr. Evans Road (State Road 8-44) and Strawberry Church Road, on the right when traveling south on Dr. Evans Road (State Road 8-44).
+33° 9.953′ N, 79° 57.46′ W. Marker is in Cordesville, South Carolina, in Berkeley County.
+Marker is on Dr. Evans Drive (State Road 8-44) near Hard Pinch Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Moncks Corner SC 29461, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 4, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 2,519 times since then.
-Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on October 4, 2009, by Mike Stroud of Bluffton, South Carolina. • Syd Whittle was the editor who published this page.
+This page was last revised on March 12, 2021.
+It was originally submitted on October 4, 2009, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 2,663 times since then and 37 times this year.
+Photos: 1, 2. submitted on April 16, 2017, by C Summers of Manning, South Carolina.
+3, 4, 5. submitted on October 4, 2009, by Mike Stroud of Bluffton, South Carolina. • Syd Whittle was the editor who published this page.